kennytilton/kennytilton.github.io/micropipeline/readme.md

 * Press `right arrow` to see the 7 processed by the first logic block and the result 8 placed on the next data wire, `D(2)`.
 * Press `right arrow` to see `R(2)` signal to the next register that the 8 is available for capture..

-I was tempted here to have change together the `D(2)` and `R(2)` signals that follow logic circuits.
-In one place the paper mentions putting the data on the wire *before* signalling the REQ to have it captured, but my reading is that that sequence is a defacto result of having a *simultaneous* REQ held back by a delaying circuit long enough for the logic to finish and deliver a result to its "out" data wire, such that data and REQ arrive bang-bang.
+I was tempted here to have the `D(2)` and `R(2)` signals change together if they are the outflow of logic circuits.
+Here is my thinking.
+In one place the paper mentions putting the data on the wire *before* signalling the capture REQ, but my reading is that that sequence is a defacto result of having a *simultaneous* REQ held back by a delaying circuit long enough for the logic to finish and deliver a result to its "out" data wire, such that data and REQ arrive bang-bang.
+Hence my temptation to illustrate simultaneity.
 All that said, the name "Illustrator" was chosen over "Simulator" for a reason, so I opted for emphasizing sequence over simultaneity.

 * Press `right arrow` to see 8 pulled into the next register.
 * Press `right arrow` until a result appears to the left under *Results*

 At the last step, the demo driver spots the `R(out)` REQ and provides the `A(out)` ACK.
-Without the latter the pipeline would be frozen, unable for the last stage to capture new flow.
+Without the latter the pipeline would be frozen, unable for the last stage to capture new flow and quickly causing a logjam of backpressure.

 Dandy.
 Suggestions for a more interesting sequence of processes are very welcome.
-I also like the idea of displaying data as binary, including having a different number of bits at each stage as real micropipelines do.
+I also like the idea of displaying data as binary bits, including having a different number of bits at each stage as real micropipelines do.

 ````
 Nota bene: the steps taken by the simulator are in no way akin to a clock cycle.